abaricc/pokemon-data/readme.md

 # Pokemon Data
-Finding the strongest :cat: Pokemon and Pokemon team
+Finding the strongest Pokemon and Pokemon team

 ## Results found
 The strongest Pokemon is: